apluslms/aplus-manual/rst_guide/basic_syntax.rst

 words are replaced by hyphens.
 We will see more about this in the :ref:`Links section
 <cross-reference>`.

-Title :important:`syntax` consist of underline adornments.
+Title :important:`syntax` consists of underline adornments.
 All the adornments should remain consistent throughout your chapters.
 Therefore, you should use the adornments following the order suggested in the table below.